aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/signatureline/_index.md

 ```

-identifier for this signature line.
+Gets identifier for this signature line.

 ```
 // Create signature line object